Table of Contents[Hide][Show]

 6. Eating Too Much Non-Organic Meat

-Meat itself does not cause acne, but the processing of pork, beef, and poultry is the problem.
-Non-organic meat is highly-processed and may contain high amounts of antibiotics to keep animals healthy.
+The processing of pork, beef, and poultry can be a problem when it comes to your skin.
+Non-organic meat in particular is highly-processed and may contain high amounts of antibiotics to keep animals healthy in overcrowded farming conditions.

 Antibiotics can disrupt the balance of the good and bad bacteria in the gut, which weakens the immune system, making you prone to bacteria-causing acne from your surroundings.
-Include organic meat in your diet as much as possible and incorporate probiotic-rich foods to help strengthen your digestive health.
+If you are going to consume meat, choose organic as much as possible and incorporate probiotic-rich foods and supplements to help strengthen your digestive health.
+(Our favorite probiotic supplement is Just Thrive Probiotic.)

-Ayurvedic practitioners put the body back into balance by using herbal blends, fasting, lifestyle modifications, and other techniques.
-These Ayurveda herbs, which may be present as ingredients in many herbal products, can be applied topically or taken orally in many cases.
+The Ayurveda herbs below, which may be present as ingredients in many herbal products, can be applied topically (as a lotion, ointment, or essential oil) or taken orally in many cases.
+(Consult your dermatologist or general practitioner before starting any new health regimen.)

 Neem (Azadirachta indica) has been used as a traditional medicine for over 5,000 years.
 This Ayurvedic herbal medicine for acne-prone skin is an evergreen tree found throughout India and has many healing powers, including strengthening the immune system and helping heal acne.

-Because neem is a blood purifier and detoxifier, it works well to cleanse your system and your skin.
-It’s also antiseptic, antibacterial, and antifungal and reduces inflammation, so it’s perfect for pimples that don’t seem to go away.
+Because neem is a blood purifier and detoxifier, it works well as a cleanser for your system and your skin.
+It’s also antibacterial, antioxidant, and anti-fungal and reduces inflammation, so it’s perfect for pimples that don’t seem to go away.

 If you’re also looking for a topical preparation to make at home, making a neem toner couldn’t be easier.
 Remember to find the best quality neem powder or leaves you can afford and follow these instructions: